iPad Information for 1st Year Parents / Guardians and Students of Carrigallen Vocational School 2022 – 2023

 - Acquiring and paying for an appropriate protective case for the iPad, as advised by the school

-- The safe keeping (in the home environment), repair and insuring of the iPad (There is a one year manufacturer’s warranty with the iPads).
+- The safe keeping (in the home environment), repair and insuring of the iPad (There is a one-year manufacturer’s warranty with the iPads).
 It is not the responsibility of the school to replace the iPad if it is damaged.

 - Taking note of the Serial Number of the iPad and keeping it safe in case of theft

-- The regular inspection of the iPads to see that they are in good working order and that no inappropriate Apps are in use
+- The regular inspection of the iPads to see that they are in good working order

 - Reporting any damage to the school